codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 To use the Megaparsec Parser you need to create a type alias first.
 The first parameter `M.Parsec` is the Megaparsec parser.
 The second parameter is the error type for which `Void` is commonly used.
-Lastly, we want to parse strings, hence the type `String.
+Lastly, we want to parse strings, hence the type `String`.

 ```Haskell
 type MParser = M.Parsec Void String